Root Intrusions In Sewer Line

 Have you ever looked at a big beautiful tree and admired it?
 I know I have, but do you know what else I see when I look at a large tree?
 I see an evil super-villain lurking in the dark.
 Okay, I’m being a little dramatic but work with me here, I’m trying to make plumbing interesting to you the reader, without grossing you out.
 Let’s face it, plumbing isn’t as interesting as most things and I’m doing my best here.
 There is more to trees than meets the eye and after reading this you’ll look at trees as evil villains too.

-Let’s go through a project together that had a tree infiltrate the sewer line and win, until we came along – the Robins assisting Batman.
-(I couldn’t resist) This condominium complex was having major stoppage issues, from this beautiful tree, I mean this super-villain.
+Let’s go through a project together where a tree infiltrated a sewer line and won, until we came along – the Robins assisting Batman (I couldn’t resist).
+This condominium complex was having major stoppage issues, from this beautiful tree, I mean this super-villain.
 The tree provided ample shade for the building and improved the look of the landscaping but underneath the surface this tree had massive and thirsty roots.
 Wonder what the root system of a tree looks like?
 Picture the tree turned over underground or mirrored on a lake.
 What you see above is almost duplicated below.
 A single tree root is not strong, but like a team the more they work together the more they get done and a root system will conquer anything in its way.
 Roots naturally go for the closest source of water and nutrients – and that is readily available inside your sewer system.
 Time and persistence is all a tree needs to infiltrate your sewer line and wreak havoc on your home.

 Cutting down the tree is just the first step, while sometimes it is possible to reroute the sewer line and leave the tree in place, this was not the case with this property and the tree was causing damage to the foundation, while I love trees and have been known to hug a few in my day, this tree had to go.
 If the tree was left it would have destroyed the foundation of the building, as you will see in one of the following photos.
 The tree roots were going under the foundation and were going to lift the concrete.
 Cutting down a tree does not kill the root system, it usually doesn’t kill the tree either, if this stump was left like this with the root system still going down the sewer line, in no time at all green shoots would be coming up from this stump as the tree began to show that it was still alive and kicking.